-My name is Ruiran Xun, and I am a rising junior at Carnegie Mellon University studying chemistry, computer science, and collaborative piano.
+My name is Ruiran Xun, and I am a junior at Carnegie Mellon University studying chemistry, computer science, and collaborative piano.
 Thank you for visiting, and feel free to browse around!

 I'm currently involved in research on polymer synthesis in the Noonan group at Carnegie Mellon University.
 In the summer of 2017, I also conducted research with the Porco group at Boston University, during which I studied a novel synthesis of indoles with concurrent group migration (the poster can be found here).

 I am completing a dual degree in computer science alongside my chemistry degree and have been a teaching assistant for 15-122, an introductory course at CMU, since the fall of 2019.
 The summer of 2020, I worked remotely as a software engineer intern at Network Medical Management, where I designed and developed a full-stack web application from scratch using Flask, SQLAlchemy, and JsRender.